 “It begins with quality photography, but it’s important that a candidate also fits in with the philosophy of the organization, treats his or her crew decently, and is a good person.”

-Stijn van der Veken, ASC, SBC, is one of two ASC members who are also members of the Belgian Society of Cinematographers.
-Willy Kurant, ASC, is an honorary member of the SBC, which was founded in 1993 with the help and encouragement of Luciano Tovoli, ASC, AIC, and Pierre Lhomme, AFC.
+Stijn van der Veken, ASC, SBC is one of two Society members who are also members of the Belgian Society of Cinematographers.
+Willy Kurant, ASC is an honorary member of the SBC, which was founded in 1993 with the help and encouragement of Luciano Tovoli, ASC, AIC, and Pierre Lhomme, AFC.
 That’s fine company, indeed.